MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/author/admin/_index.md

 - sit upstairs from now on for more focus
 - 1 LI message a day
-- 1 application a day
+- 1 job application a day
 - 1 DS video every 3 days
 - Cracking the Coding Interview, put solutions on GitHub
 - spark Coursera course projects, put on Git